Art experiences of 2025

 - My own Art practice

-- Prep for Community workshops
+- Prep for Art workshops

 - Meeting Senior Professors